czernous/persian-hugo/exampleSite/content/post/what-is-meant-by-copywriting-the-ins-and-outs.md

 The thirst for knowledge should excite you.
 And guess what the more information you have.
 The more you have to play within your writing.

-### **How do I get copywriting gigs?**
+## **How do I get copywriting gigs?**

-As a freelancer when it comes to offering your services there is always the question of should I niche down or not.
+As a freelancer when it comes to offering your services, there is always the question of should I niche down or not.
 From one perspective not niching down might allow you to take more work.

 But the downside is having to compete with other copywriters that may be qualified and have more experience than you.